An Integer Arithmetic-Based Sparse Linear Solver Using a GMRES Method and Iterative Refinement: Numerical Result

 Table \ref{no-pre-result} shows the number of iterations of a standard GMRES solver using double-precision FP arithmetic and the int-GMRES solver, where "Double" denotes the standard solver.
 In the numerical tests, int-GMRES, in addition to the standard solver could solve the problem.
 When $m=10$, int-GMRES unexpectedly converged faster in three test cases.
 In the {\it wang3} test, which was the worst case for int-GMRES, the solver only required 20\% more iterations than the standard solver.

 When $m=30$, the convergence rates of the standard and integer arithmetic based solvers were comparable for the test cases, except for {\it cage14} and {\it wang3}.
-However, int-GMRES required only one more restart period than the standard solver to converge in {\it cage14}.
+However, int-GMRES only required more iterations for an additional refinement step than the standard solver to converge in {\it cage14}.
 In the {\it wang3} test, which was regarded as the worst case for int-GMRES, the solver only required 24\% more iterations than the standard solver.
 Figure \ref{atmos-m30-no} shows the comparison of the convergence rates of the standard double-precision and integer arithmetic-based GMRES solvers.
 For the {\it atmosmodj} dataset, the two solvers had an identical convergence rate, which means that the loss of accuracy in int-GMRES did not have a significant influence on solver performance.
 In contrast to the result of the {\it atmosmodj} test, the int-GMRES solver had a lower convergence rate than the standard solver in the {\it wang3} test.